New orders for manufactured goods increase in March | ABA Banking Journal

-New orders for manufactured durable goods in March increased $2.3 billion or 0.8% to $275.0 billion, the U.S. Census Bureau announced today.
-This increase, up five of the last six months, followed a 1.7% February increase.
-Excluding transportation, new orders increased 1.1%.
-Excluding defense, new orders increased 1.2%.

-Shipments of manufactured durable goods in March, up ten of the last eleven months, increased $3.3 billion to a total of $274.2 billion.
-This followed a 0.1% February increase.
-Transportation equipment, up five of the last six months, led the increase, rising $1.9 billion, or 2.4%, to a total of $80.0 billion.
+New orders for manufactured goods in March, up twenty-two of the last twenty-three months, increased $11.8 billion or 2.2 percent to $557.3 billion, according to the U.S. Census Bureau.
+This followed a 0.1% increase in February.
+Shipments, also up twenty-two of the last twenty-three months, increased $12.6 billion or 2.3 percent to $556.4 billion.
+This followed a 1.1 percent February increase.

 Read the Census release.